‘High Heels Challenged!’

 Welcome to ‘challenging high heels’.

-In researching the subject it would appear recent interest in high heels is waning.
+In researching the subject, I noticed that recent interest in high heels is waning.
 Is there a case for banning high hells?
-Material that exists on the subject appears to stretch back to the late 20thcentury and first decade of the 21st.
-Newspaper reports form the main bulk together of opinion from journalists, mostly female, but not entirely.
-There is no shortage of evidence which is written from every standpoint.
-In the second of my article on high heels I want to look a little more at the science.
-That said I prefer to keep it simple.
+Material on the subject stretches back to the late 20th century and the first decade of the 21st.
+Newspaper reports form the bulk of opinions from journalists, mostly female, but not entirely.
+There is no shortage of evidence written from every standpoint.
+In the second part of my article on high heels, I want to look a little more at the science.
+That said, I prefer to keep things simple.

 The case for safety

-The TUC and Health safety executive, both UK organisations have published guidelines on footwear safety.
+The TUC and Health Safety Executive, both UK organisations, have published guidelines on footwear safety.
 Perhaps more than anything, safety lies at the top of the list of concerns by podiatrists committed to good foot health.
 Researchers at Aberdeen University carried out a review of scientific studies into shoes.
 Data revealed that while high heels increased women’s attractiveness to men, studies also showed that injury and conditions associated with the body’s muscles, joints and bones were at risk.
-Collectively these are called musculoskeletal conditions.
+Collectively, these are called musculoskeletal conditions.
 Researchers contrasted the response of the UK Government with that of the Canadian province of British Columbia, which had previously changed the law to ban employers from requiring female staff to wear high heels.
-Our mind goes back to Nicola Thorpe, where I had discussed her fate in Part 1 when she was forced to wear high heels by her bosses at Portico in 2017.
+Our mind goes back to Nicola Thorpe, where I discussed her fate in Part 1 when her bosses forced her to wear high heels at Portico in 2017.

 Max Barnish, at Aberdeen University, considered that despite the huge amount of evidence against heels, complex social and cultural reasons competed with risks.
-Heather Morgan, a lecturer at the same university believed that the message was not trying to tell people not to wear high heels but to provide information so those users made judgements based on the health risks with social benefits.
-The lawmakers need to change the legislation, in the UK, while in Canada this has clearly already happened.
-No-one in the workplace or in a licensed public social venue should be made to wear such footwear.
+Heather Morgan, a lecturer at the same university, believed that the message was not telling people not to wear high heels but to provide information so those users could judge the health risks and social benefits.
+The lawmakers need to change the legislation in the UK, while this has already happened in Canada.
+No one in the workplace or a licensed public social venue should be made to wear such footwear.

 Real data

 In Australia between 2006-10, Williams & Haines (2014) reported that 240 injuries had been recorded in a Victoria emergency department where 98% were women and younger than 55 years.
-Injuries occurred mostly on Sundays between 8am-12pm in 1/3 of cases.
-The winter season had a greater incidence and the ankle was the most common site.
-Research between 2002 and 2012 at the University of Alabama showed results from high-heeled-shoe findings which mirrored the injuries in the Australian study, again taken from a hospital emergency department.
+Injuries occurred mostly on Sundays between 8 am-12 pm in 1/3 of cases.
+The winter season had a greater incidence, and the ankle was the most common site.
+Research between 2002 and 2012 at the University of Alabama showed results from high-heeled-shoe findings mirrored the Australian study’s injuries, again taken from a hospital emergency department.
 McGwin in the Alabama paper (Journal of Foot and Ankle Injuries) was cited by Shepard pointing again to younger people suffering.

 People between the ages of 20 and 29 were most likely to suffer an injury, followed by the 30-39 age group.
 Bob Shepard 2015

-While we can use reports from newspaper incidences as case histories, and why not, this is evidence, it is always useful to look at the academic side of the subject.
-Put simply this means ethically approved with controlled studies.
+While we can use reports from newspaper incidents as case histories, why not?
+This is evidence; it is always useful to look at the academic side of the subject.
+Put simply, this means ethically approved with controlled studies.

 Posture and feet

-The spine shape changes as the hip is influenced by heels, and some might argue this makes the feminine outline more attractive as the buttocks are accentuated.
-Lewis et al (2017) pointed out that the lumbar spine forms a greater curve.
-The picture is taken from Lewis 2017 (Frontiers in Psychology accessed from the internet 7/8/19).
+The spine shape changes as heels influence the hip, and some might argue this makes the feminine outline more attractive as the buttocks are accentuated.
+Lewis et al. (2017) noted that the lumbar spine forms a greater curve.
+The picture was taken in Lewis 2017 (Frontiers in Psychology accessed from the internet 7/8/19).
 The author has drawn lines to show the curvature change and centre of gravity line (CoG).
-If the body’s CoG moves forward, the muscles of the back have to work harder, and this causes the lower curve (lumbar) to become accentuated.
-Depending upon the heel height the CoG will alter through the foot.
-If weight is distributed crudely at 50:50 although Broega (2017) 43% on the ball of the foot and 57% under the hindfoot, the elevated heel increases the forefoot pressure above half that pressure as the heel rises.
-Women’s attraction to high heels has evolved over time and a research project used 82 men to study photographs of female attractiveness.
-Lewis and co-workers (2017) looked at the evolution of high heels, the effect on the spine and attractiveness toward certain shoe designs in this study.
+If the body’s CoG moves forward, the back muscles have to work harder, and this causes the lower curve (lumbar) to become accentuated.
+Depending upon the heel height, the CoG will alter through the foot.
+If weight is distributed crudely at 50:50, although Broega (2017) is 43% on the ball of the foot and 57% under the hindfoot, the elevated heel increases the forefoot pressure above half that pressure as the heel rises.
+Women’s attraction to high heels has evolved over time, and a research project used 82 men to study photographs of female attractiveness.
+Lewis and co-workers (2017) looked at the evolution of high heels, the effect on the spine and the attractiveness of certain shoe designs in this study.

-As the heel height increased the vertical forces dropped by 12%, but the frictional shear forces increased by the same amount.
+As the heel height increased, the vertical forces dropped by 12%, but the frictional shear forces increased by the same amount.
 As our centre of mass moves forward so does the line of gravity.
 Hip and knee flexion increases.
 In other words, there was a trade-off in position for a shift in forces.
-We need a certain amount of friction to push our foot forwards but in the wrong place, added to an unstable heel, that friction works against our human frame which is less stable than a four-legged animal.
-That centre of mass is easy to push outside the imaginary white line, and when that happens you fall.
+We need a certain amount of friction to push our foot forward, but in the wrong place, added to an unstable heel, that friction works against our human frame, which is less stable than a four-legged animal.
+That centre of mass is easy to push outside the imaginary white line, and when that happens, you fall.
 The only safeguard is a walking stick or crutch!

 Height effect on the foot

-The effect the foot, ankle, and musculoskeletal design causes ankle muscle movement to reduce.
+The effect of the foot, ankle, and musculoskeletal design causes ankle muscle movement to reduce.
 The step length, the total range of ankle movement and balance control are all altered.
 The strain on the muscles and tendons of the lower leg can lead to musculoskeletal disorders later in life.
-While most of the injuries affected the ankle or foot, nearly 20 percent involved the knee, trunk, shoulder, or head and neck.
-More than half were strains or sprains, with fractures accounting for 19 percent of all injuries.
-McGwin’s (with other authors) study noted that nearly half the injuries occurred in the home, whereas Williams & Haines found that 19.2%, accounting for most injuries in the study, arose in unspecified places.
+While most injuries affected the ankle or foot, nearly 20 per cent involved the knee, trunk, shoulder, or head and neck.
+More than half were strains or sprains, with fractures accounting for 19 per cent of all injuries.
+McGwin’s (with other authors) study noted that nearly half the injuries occurred in the home.
+In contrast, Williams & Haines found that 19.2%, accounting for most injuries in the study, arose in unspecified places.

-From a podiatrist’s viewpoint, the extension of the toes alone exposes the ball of the foot to greater damage as the fat pad moves forward and any existing hammertoe deformity adds to pressure problems.
-The additional forefoot pressure may not directly cause a foot condition, but it will accentuate problems causing callus, corns, and deeper tissue damage like nerve impingement (Morton’s neuroma) and fluid sacs called bursa.
-Cutmore, a podiatrist from New South Wales, advised that the achilles tendon could be slowly destroyed as the tendon is shortened, which again would throw the body out of balance and strain the knee.
-The word destroyed is rather emotive but then falling can equally be destructive as the ankle mechanics alter and sprains are well reported from accident department statistics.
+From a podiatrist’s viewpoint, extending the toes alone exposes the football to greater damage as the fat pad moves forward, and any existing hammertoe deformity adds to pressure problems.
+Additional forefoot pressure may not directly cause foot conditions.
+Still, it will accentuate problems causing callus, corns, and deeper tissue damage like nerve impingement (Morton’s neuroma) and bursa fluid sacs.
+Cutmore, a podiatrist from New South Wales, advised that the achilles tendon could be slowly destroyed as the tendon is shortened, throwing the body out of balance and straining the knee.
+The word destroyed is rather emotive, but falling can equally be destructive as the ankle mechanics alter and sprains are well reported from accident department statistics.
 But it is not just a matter of the height of the heel.
-We need to consider the surface area and that comes back to the stiletto heel.
+We must consider the surface area, which returns to the stiletto heel.

 Surface area

 We must draw attention to the surface area of the base of the heel.
 Something the size of a drawing pin creates far more instability than a wider platform.
-Elton John led the fashion amongst others for men in the 1970’s with shoes called stacks.
-The heels and soles were built up and it was the answer to the shorter man’s concerns for height.
-These soles while having plenty of area were stable in comparison to the ‘stiletto’ design, but nonetheless they were condemned as being unstable.
-And so we need to be specific about what we are challenging.
+Elton John led the fashion amongst others for men in the 1970s with shoes called stacks.
+The heels and soles were built up and answered the shorter man’s concerns for height.
+These soles had plenty of areas and were stable compared to the ‘stiletto’ design, but they were condemned as unstable.
+So, we need to be specific about what we are challenging.
 Design or safety?
-The TUC has a close relationship with the College of Podiatry in regard to employment and we find their influence in the guidance on footwear at work (Working feet and footwear – www.tuc.org.uk/sites/default/files/footwear.pdf)
+The TUC has a close relationship with the College of Podiatry concerning employment, and we find their influence in the guidance on footwear at work (Working feet and footwear – www.tuc.org.uk/sites/default/files/footwear.pdf)

 As McDonnell says,